 If Neanderthals knew leaving the cave to go to work hunting the woolly mammoth so long ago would someday evolve to humans sitting in one place to work for eight hours each day, they might have just said, “Screw it.”

 Their work lives were based on moving to survive.
 Ours in the modern age, well, they are not.
 Some of us must sit for hours on end to complete tasks.
 We lose energy.
 We get bored, almost painfully so at times.
 Our body can also develop real aches and pains from the inactivity.
+This modern world is where we turn back to more traditional methods to alleviate some of the aches and pain it causes, buying products like maeng da kratom to make yourself feel better as well as boost your energy.

 The key to feeling energetic during long sedentary periods is to get your blood flowing.
 Here are some quick ways you can make that happen:

 - Walk around the building during your break.
+You should also try neck grinding if you get back pain at work.

 - Do some basic stretching for your neck, legs and shoulders.